tdewolff/go-vue-template/README.md

 * Set name and host in config.json
 * Set title in client/index.html
 * Set JWT secret in main.go
+* Add social login client IDs and secrets to config.json
 * Create your database scheme in scheme.sql
 * Develop your API server and client interface